2snufkin/notes/GitHub/GitHub.md

 `git merge $branch-name`: I must be on the receiving branch to run it (with checkout).
 Will merge the branch in the arg to the receiving branch \
 `git rebase $branch-name`: rebase a branch

+###Saving comitted files
+`git archive --format=zip --output=commit-files.zip commit-hash`: creates a zip file named commit-files.zip in your current directory, containing the committed files for the specified commit.
+The --format=zip option tells git archive to create a zip archive, and the --output=commit-files.zip option specifies the name of the output file.

+Note that this command creates an archive of all the files in the commit, not just the files that were changed in the commit
 ## GITHUB: